 The Companies, separately and together, provide important programmatic information that helps ensure that needed information on evaluation issues, program structure, and ex ante estimates are available to the Evaluation Administrator in a timely manner.
 For evaluation planning, the following process is used.

-The Evaluation Administrator assembles from the Companies, the EEB Technical Consultants, Evaluation Adminisrator, and others, lists of studies each entity would like to be included in the evaluation plan; and suggested priorities for those studies; and associated budgets for the studies.
+The Evaluation Administrator assembles from the Companies, the EEB Technical Consultants, Evaluation Administrator, and others, lists of studies each entity would like to be included in the evaluation plan; and suggested priorities for those studies; and associated budgets for the studies.

 The Evaluation Administrator participates in the process to develop the Evaluation budget.